-- 5.1 The Green Book and supplementary Scottish Government guidance set out a structured and disciplined approach that NHS Boards must follow when developing business cases to support investment in services.
+5.1 The Green Book and supplementary Scottish Government guidance sets out a structured and disciplined approach that NHS boards and Integration Joint Boards must follow when developing business cases to support investment in services.
 The starting point involves identifying the strategic aims and objectives of projects, and how they fit with national, regional and local policy.
-The need for expenditure must be established, and any particular objectives and constraints identified. - 5.2 Guidance issued by the Scottish Government Health Directorates outlines the process and general principles to be followed by NHS Boards when involving people in service change processes.
-Boards should seek to involve people at the earliest possible stage, and throughout the process.
-As soon as Boards are aware of the need to consider a change to a service, they should develop an involvement and communication plan setting out how the engagement process will be carried out, and ensuring that potentially affected people and communities are provided with the information and support they need to play a full part in the consultation process.
-Information should be provided about any clinical, financial or other reasons why change is needed, and participants should be made aware of any factors that may limit possible choices.
-The benefits of proposed changes, and the processes that the Board will follow, should also be explained. - 5.3 The development of options should be carried out in an open, transparent and accessible way, and local people should be proactively engaged in the process. - 5.4 Initial thinking on possible solutions should lead to the development of a 'long list' of options.
+The need for expenditure must be established, and any particular objectives and constraints identified.

+- 5.2 Guidance6 issued by the Scottish Government and COSLA outlines the process and general principles to be followed by NHS boards and Integration Joint Boards when involving people in service change processes.
+NHS boards and Integration Joint Boards should seek to involve people and communities at the earliest possible stage, and throughout the process.
+As soon as Boards and Integration Joint Boards are aware of the need to consider a change to a service, they should involve representatives of communities in the engagement planning team at the earliest possible stage to inform an effective approach.
+Information should be provided about any clinical, financial or other reasons why change is needed, and participants should be made aware of any factors that may limit possible choices, the benefits of proposed changes.
+The processes that the NHS board or Integration Joint Board will follow, should also be explained. - 5.3 The development of options should be carried out in an open, transparent and accessible way, and local people and communities should be involved in developing options that are robust, evidence-based and person-centred. - 5.4 Initial thinking on possible solutions should lead to the development of a 'long list' of options.
 At this stage, people should be encouraged to think creatively, so that innovative, as well as more conventional, solutions are included.
-Options on the long list usually require to be 'sifted' to produce a more manageable 'short list' of options which will be the subject of more in-depth appraisal.
+Options on the long list usually require to be 'sifted' to produce a more manageable 'short-list' of options which will be the subject of more in-depth appraisal.
 This should be a transparent process, carried out according to specified criteria, with the reasons for rejecting options recorded clearly.
-Where appropriate, Boards may consider commissioning a feasibility study to inform the process of refining the options.
+Where appropriate, NHS boards and Integration Joint Boards may consider commissioning a feasibility study to inform the process of refining the options. - 5.5 The short-list must include a benchmark option.
+This should usually be the status quo or 'do minimum' option i.e. the option which represents the genuine minimum input necessary to maintain services at, or as close as possible to, their current level.